Lemvos/automatepro_generated_docs/automatepro_llm_file.md

 ## Example

 Example code snippet prints the states of the digital inputs by subscribing to the `/io/din` topic.
+ROS package can be found [here](https://github.com/Lemvos/automatepro_tutorials).

 <Tabs>